Angela (enslaved woman): Early life and enslavement

 Angela's early life is little known, and her date of birth is unknown.
 Still, she was likely born in present-day Angola, in what was then the Kimbundu-speaking area of the Kingdom of Ndongo.
 She likely had a rural upbringing.
 In 1619, she was part of a group of 350 enslaved Africans who were sold to Manuel Mendes da Cunha, captain of the São João Bautista.
 This ship was destined for Vera Cruz, and the people who were its "cargo" were to be sold to plantations in the Caribbean and beyond.

 During its journey across the Atlantic, the São João Bautista was attacked by the Treasurer and White Lion.
 Those ships carried a letter of marque, which permitted them to attack Portuguese vessels.
 These ships stole many enslaved Angolans, perhaps 45–50, and changed course to Virginia.
 The ships landed at Point Comfort in late August 1619.
 The first to arrive was the White Lion, with twenty enslaved people sold there in exchange for food.
 Three or four days later, the Treasurer arrived with a second group of enslaved people; some were put ashore before the ship fled, fearing arrest.
 Of those put ashore, one of them was likely Angela.
-A Captain William Peirce [sic] purchased her.
+A Captain Willian Peirce purchased her.
 These two groups of enslaved people have become known in historical and commemorative discourse as the 'First Africans'.